Isle of Wight

 The simplest way to reach the island from the mainland is via Portsmouth.
 We operate direct trains from London Victoria to Portsmouth that will have you breathing in fresh sea air in around two hours.
 Those coming from Brighton can take the Coastway West line direct and be in Portsmouth in around an hour and 20 minutes.

-Once you arrive in Portsmouth, hop on a Hoverbus connection straight from the train station to the Hoverport.
+Once you arrive in Portsmouth, hop on Hovertravel’s Hoverbus connection straight from the train station to the Southsea Hoverport.
 Here, the hovercraft will whizz you across the water to the Isle of Wight in just 10 minutes.
-Wish us, getting to the Isle of Wight couldn’t be easier!
-No need to buy separate tickets for journey, as you can buy your train and Hovertravel tickets directly from our journey planner.
+With us, getting to the Isle of Wight couldn’t be easier!
+No need to buy separate tickets for journey, as you can buy your train, Hoverbus and Hovertravel tickets directly from our journey planner.
 Simply enter your destination as Ryde Hoverport to enjoy easy through ticketing and great savings!

 We have various ways to save money on the cost of your rail ticket, too.
 Those in the 16 to 25, 26 to 30, or 60+ age brackets among others can take advantage of a 1/3 off fares with a Railcard.
 Travelling in a group of 3-9 adults?
 Then you may be able to get a huge 34% off the price of your tickets using GroupSave.
 Or, simply travel in Off-Peak or Super Off-Peak times to enjoy reduced fares, and up to four kids can travel with you for just £2 each!